-Michael is a registered architect in Maine, has taught at the Boston Architectural College and University of Maine Augusta, written many urban design articles about Maine for the Maine Sunday Telegram, member of the city of Portland's Green Building Initiative Task, 6 year former Board Member of Architalx, former YMCA Advisory Board member, youth basketball coach for YMCA, Portland Parks and Rec, Boys and Girls Club, and local high school.
-He lives in town Portland with his wife and their two sons.
+Michael is a registered architect in Maine, has taught at the Boston Architectural College, teaches at University of Maine Augusta, has written many urban design articles about Maine for the Maine Sunday Telegram, was a member of the city of Portland's Green Building Initiative Task Force, was a 6 year Board Member of Architalx, a former YMCA Advisory Board member, a former youth basketball coach for YMCA, Portland Parks and Rec, Boys and Girls Club, and a local high school.
+He lives in the Portland area with his wife and their two sons.

 Michael Belleau is an internationally Certified Passive House Designer, one of the world's most sustainable standards.
 Passive House requirements are based on using air tightness, insulation, passive solar gain, and minimizing thermal bridges to reduce the need to heat to almost nothing.